Psalm 25 – A Plea for Help from the Humble and Reverent

 Let me not be ashamed, for I put my trust in You.

 For I wait for You.

 a.
 Turn Yourself to me, and have mercy on me: We see David did not hesitate to repeat his request to God, and he did so with a clever turn of thought.
 In Psalm 25:15 he spoke of how he had turned his attention toward the Lord; here he asked God to turn His attention towards His needy servant.

 b.
 Desolate and afflicted…troubles…distresses…affliction…pain: This sweet, comforting psalm came from a season of agony for David.
 Much of the agony came from enemies, for many were set against him.

 i.
-Some thousand years before Paul, he lived what the Apostle would later write at 2 Corinthians 4:8-10: We are hard pressed on every side, yet not crushed; we are perplexed, but not in despair; persecuted, but not forsaken; struck down, but not destroyed – always carrying about in the body the dying of the Lord Jesus, that the life of Jesus also may be manifested in our body.
+Some thousand years before Paul, David lived what the Apostle would later write at 2 Corinthians 4:8-10: We are hard pressed on every side, yet not crushed; we are perplexed, but not in despair; persecuted, but not forsaken; struck down, but not destroyed – always carrying about in the body the dying of the Lord Jesus, that the life of Jesus also may be manifested in our body.

 d.
 I put my trust in You…I wait for You: The present difficulty David endured would not prevent him from trusting and serving God.
 This was a deep relationship with God, not one easily damaged or separated by disappointment.

 a.
 Redeem Israel, O God: We don’t know if this psalm came from the time before David was king, or after.
 Whether it was before or after, David had a deep concern for the blessing and welfare of God’s people as a whole, not merely himself.

 i.
 “If thou will not pity and help me, yet spare thy people, who suffer for my sake, and in my sufferings.”
 (Poole)